-Mobile Number: Refers to a French or UK mobile phone number depending on the Country in which the Lydia Individual Account is registered.
+Mobile Number: Refers to a French, Irish, Spanish or UK mobile phone number depending on the Country in which the Lydia Individual Account is registered.

 Partner Application(s): means an API created by a third party and not edited by Lydia Solutions that integrates all or part of Lydia’s Services via the Lydia API, through which the Lydia User can enable or disable Lydia Services. means a non-professional end customer of the Professional Client who is not party to an Individual Client Agreement.

 Payment(s): Action of placing, transferring or withdrawing funds, irrespective of any underlying obligations between the payer and the beneficiary, ordered by the payer or the beneficiary.